listicles

 Period Tracker Apps With No Ads (2026)

 The free tier of a period tracking app is not free.
-The cost is typically data — menstrual cycle data, symptom logs, mood records, and behavioral patterns that have documented value to advertisers, data brokers, and health insurance adjacent businesses.
-Flo's $59.5M FTC settlement was the most visible consequence of this model, but the incentive structure exists across the ad funded period tracking industry.
+The cost is typically data: menstrual cycle data, symptom logs, mood records, and behavioral patterns that have documented value to advertisers, data brokers, and health insurance adjacent businesses.
+Flo's $59.5M combined FTC settlement was the most visible consequence of this model, but the incentive structure exists across the ad funded period tracking industry.
 When the product is free and the company is profitable, the revenue is coming from somewhere.
 The five apps in this list remove that incentive by removing the advertising model entirely.
-They differ in how they are funded: Subscription funded (commercial): Floriva, Clue, Natural Cycles — sustainable businesses where you pay directly for the product Grant funded nonprofit: Euki — no commercial pressure to grow data collection Volunteer open source: Drip — no business model at all The right choice among them depends on what you need from the app beyond the no ads guarantee.
-If you want a full featured, regularly updated tracker, Floriva or Clue's paid tier are the strongest options.
-If you want completely free and genuinely trustworthy, Euki is the correct answer.
-If you're on An
+They differ in how they are funded: Subscription funded (commercial): Floriva, Clue, Natural Cycles.
+Sustainable businesses where you pay directly for the product.
+Grant funded nonprofit: Euki.
+No commercial pressure to grow data collection.
+Volunteer open source: Drip.
+No business model at all.
+The right choice among them depends on what you need from the app beyond the no ads guarantee.
+Floriva is the best overall pick because it pairs a regularly updated tracker with on device storage.
+Euki is the free fallback if you will not pay for an app.
+Drip is the Android fallback if you want